-NOTE:

-This is a CONTROLLED Document.
-Any documents appearing in paper form are not controlled and should be checked against the on-line file version prior to use.

-Notice: This Document hardcopy must be used for reference purpose only.

-The on-line copy is the current version of the document.

 GEneral

 Measurement and Payment

 The work of this Section will not be measured separately for payment.
-The work outlined in this Section will be included in the Contract Price.
+All costs associated with the work outlined in this Section will be included in the Contract Price.

 Construction Safety Measures

 Comply with all current Federal and Provincial Health and Safety Acts and Regulations, Local Municipality Health and Safety By-Laws and with all applicable industry safety standards.